amor71/LiuAlgoTrader/docs/source/Backtesting.rst

 re-run strategies on all symbols selected by the scanners for that trading session, or limit the back-test session only to stocks actually traded by strategies on that specific batch-id.
-To limit the back-test session to actually traded symbols use the `--strict` command-line option.
+Use the `--strict` command-line option to limit the back-test session to traded symbols.

 Below is a sample output of a running `backtester batch`: